stephenredfield/InstructorResources/TAIssues.md

 ## Standard Resolution Techniques

 In general, it is easy to remedy these issues if you have established a rapport with the TA, and are sensitive to any issues they may be going through.
-See Ben Brewster's Leadership Tips \*\*\*RESOURCE TBDev\*\*\* for help doing this.
+See [Ben Brewster's Leadership Tips](LeadershipTechniques.html) for help doing this.
 Keeping these tips in mind, here are some possible remediation paths.

 - Send reminders and Inquire with Empathy
   In general, when you send a reminder about a pre-determined task, it is easy to cause offense.
 If you inquire about any lateness with empathy, it is far more likely to generate a positive outcomes.